Athletic Training Bachelor of Science

 An in-demand field, the athletic training profession is expected to grow by 21 percent by 2022 according to the U.S. Bureau of Labor Statistics.

 An AT major is flexible, offering opportunities for students to double major or minor in a wide array of fields like Public Health, Exercise Science or Psychology to increase their professional development.

 The senior capstone experience allows students to focus their field of study through internships with local minor league sports teams, major sports affiliates, ESPN and other professional settings.

-In recognition of one of Mercyhurst’s core values, AT students can participate in the department’s yearly medical mission trip to Valladolid, Mexico, to observe and work with orthopedic surgeons, athletic trainers and physical therapists in a culturally immersive setting.
+Students can participate in a yearly medical mission trip to Valladolid, Mexico to observe and work with orthopedic surgeons, athletic trainers and physical therapists in a culturally immersive setting.

 Our students receive placement in a variety of settings for a robust patient population experience, including high schools, D1 men's and women's hockey, D2 intercollegiate athletics, PT/OT clinics, VA hospitals, ambulance ride-alongs and pediatrics.